ffund/intro-ml-tss21/notes/1-handwritten-digits.md

 \newpage

-Finally, the paper gives a detailed example with reference to a handwritten 5 example, and shows how an electronic circuit identifies what features are present in an image as the scanner moves along the countours of the handwriting.
+Finally, the paper gives a detailed example with reference to a handwritten example of a 5, and shows how an electronic circuit identifies what features are present in an image as the scanner moves along the countours of the handwriting.
 In this example, as the scanner moves along the edge of the written digit,

 ![Detailed example showing recognition of a handwritten 5.](../images/1-recognition-example-5.png){ width=80% }